manishkatyan/strapi-google-translator/README.md

 <h1 align="center">Strapi Translator</h1>
-<p align="center">Easily translate your Strapi collections into multiple languages using Google Cloud Translate.
-It can easily be extedned to support relations and components.</p>
+<p align="center">Easily translate your Strapi collections into multiple languages using Google Cloud Translate.</p>

+<p>This free plugin enables you to translate your content into 100+ languages using Google Cloud Translate.
+Moeover, you can easily extend this plugin to support relations and components in Strapi.</p>

 <br />